Dateline: June 8th 1978 22:00. Nairobi, Kenya

 I start hiking back to Gaborone.

-Heading back in Gabarones, there is only one exit North.
+Heading back in Gaborone, there is only one exit North.
 Looks like I'm heading back to Nairobi by a different route

 I decide to flash the cash and get a flight to Malawi.
 They have no problem with South Africa or Rhodesia stamps in your passport.
-Tanzania, definitely, but thats down the road, both metaphorically and physically
+Tanzania, definitely, but that's down (or is that "up") the road, both metaphorically and physically

 I guess I book a flight through a travel agent.
 Back then, Gabarones was only a tiny square which had 2 banks, the British embassy a restaurant or two.
 Maybe a travel shop.
 Who knows.
 It was pretty basic and, tiny